 While the demographics of events mentioned in the article may suggest affluence, attendees at many conventions are not necessarily wealthy.
-Fortunately, we’re not actually talking about $100 here, as mentioned in the article.
+Fortunately, when it comes to offsetting we’re not actually talking about $100 here, as mentioned in the article.
 Or $50.
 Or even $25.
 The reality is the typical cost to offset an entire conference attendee’s footprint including air travel is less than $20.
 And depending on your convention demographics, event duration and quality of offset, may be under $10 per attendee.

 That’s the price of a fancy cup of coffee each day you’re at the conference.

 Which leads me to the question why aren’t we baking in offsets to registration, either as a choice, or mandatory cost?
+In combination with meaningful reductions, of course.
 Mandatory offsets paid through registration are ideal, as for some event attendees itemized offsets may not be expensable as an option, but might be covered if included in registration fees.
-If you work with an offset provider to calculate your event footprint, planners can estimate the cost per person, and bake it into fees upfront.

-So rather than worrying about adding costs equivalent to a few cups of coffee to a registration fee let’s think seriously about one way the meetings industry could become an advocate for better carbon accountability and lower-carbon energy solutions by integrating offset costs into registration.
+So rather than worrying about adding costs equivalent to a few cups of coffee to a registration fee let’s think seriously about one way the meetings industry could become an advocate for better carbon accountability and lower-carbon energy solutions by integrating support of credible offsets into registration.